Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Introduction

-Next, we study the interactions between alloy disorder and interface steps in conventional Si/SiGe heterostructures as a function of the interface width [Fig.~\ref{fig:heterostructureCartoon}(a)].
+In Sec.~\ref{sec:conventional}, we use our theoretical toolbox to examine conventional Si/SiGe heterostructures.
+We study the interactions between alloy disorder and interface steps in conventional Si/SiGe heterostructures as a function of the interface width [Fig.~\ref{fig:heterostructureCartoon}(a)].
 For devices with sharp interfaces, steps are found to strongly suppress the valley splitting, as is well known.
 However, for devices with wider interfaces, the steps are found to have little or no effect on the valley splitting.
-In this case, the valley splitting depends mainly on the local alloy disorder.
+In this regime, the valley splitting depends mainly on the local alloy disorder, and we show that this disorder leads to large $E_v$ variations as a function of dot position.

-We then consider specially engineered heterostructures that have been proposed for enhancing the valley splitting [Figs.~\ref{fig:heterostructureCartoon}(b)-\ref{fig:heterostructureCartoon}(d)], by adding Ge to the interior or the boundary of the quantum well.
-These include sharp interfaces~\cite{Chen:2021p044033}, Ge-rich barrier layers~\cite{Neyens:2018p243107}, other, more complicated, superlattice barrier structures~\cite{Zhang:2013p2396, Wang:2022p165308}, single-atom spikes of Ge inside the quantum well~\cite{McJunkin:2021p085406}, narrow quantum wells~\cite{Chen:2021p044033, Boykin:2004p115, Friesen:2007p115318}, and oscillating Ge concentrations with specially chosen oscillation wavelengths (i.e., the `Wiggle Well’~\cite{McJunkin:2022p7777, Feng:2022p085304}).
-In this work, we examine a subset of such designs, considering both deterministic and random-alloy effects.
-This allows us to compare the ideal performance of a given scheme to its actual operation.
-We also compare engineered heterostructures to quantum wells with uniform Ge concentrations, designed to intentionally increase the variability of the valley splitting~\cite{Wuetz:2022p7730}.
-By simulating many random instances of alloy disorder, we show that, for structures that enhance the valley splitting, there can be a sharp transition from deterministically enhanced to randomly dominated valley splitting behavior.
-By considering the statistical properties of valley splitting probability distributions, we are further able to show that this universal crossover occurs when $2|\Delta_0| \approx \sqrt{\pi}\sigma_\Delta$, where $\sigma_\Delta$ is the standard deviation of $\Delta$.
+In Sec.~\ref{sec:specialized}, we consider unconventional heterostructures proposed to boost the valley splitting [Figs.~\ref{fig:heterostructureCartoon}(b)-\ref{fig:heterostructureCartoon}(e)], by adding Ge to the interior or the boundary of the quantum well.
+These include Ge-rich barrier layers~\cite{Neyens:2018p243107}, and other more-complicated superlattice barrier structures~\cite{Zhang:2013p2396, Wang:2022p165308}, single-atom spikes of Ge inside the quantum well~\cite{McJunkin:2021p085406}, narrow quantum wells~\cite{Boykin:2004p115, Friesen:2007p115318, Chen:2021p044033}, and oscillating Ge concentrations with specially chosen oscillation wavelengths (e.g., the `Wiggle Well’~\cite{McJunkin:2022p7777, Feng:2022p085304}).
+We analyze these designs and characterize their deterministic and random-alloy contributions to valley splitting, which allows us to compare ideal performance to actual operation.